-- Our products include some of the most widely used materials in the world, which are fundamental to many diverse consumer and industrial markets, including flexible and rigid packaging, automotive products, coatings, water treatment, refrigerants, - ne residential and commercial construction as well as other durable and non-durable goods.
+Our products include some of the most widely used materials in the world, which are fundamental to many diverse consumer and industrial markets, including flexible and rigid packaging, automotive products, coatings, water treatment, refrigerants, residential and commercial construction as well as other durable and non-durable goods.

-Information on our business can be found on pages 6 and 15 of the 2020 ESG Report and Item 1 in our Annual Report
+Information on our business can be found on pages 6-7 of the 2021 ESG Report and Item 1 in our Annual Report.

-GRI 2-3: Governance
+GRI 2-3: Governance >

-2-9: GOVERNANCE STRUCTURE AND COMPOSITION
+2-9: Governance Structure and Composition

-At Westlake, our Principles of Corporate Governance outline our management structure and organization to ensure longterm value creation.
+At Westlake, our Principles of Corporate Governance outline our management structure and organization to ensure long-term value creation.
 Our Board of Directors (the Board) regularly monitors policies and decisions made at the Board, Committee, and management levels.
-Our Governance documents, including the Code of Conduct (the Code), can be found on our website at https://www.westlake.com/investor-relations/corporategovernance.
+Our Governance documents, including the Code of Conduct (the Code), can be found on our website at www.westlake.com/ investor-relations/corporate-governance.